Mick Jagger

 Mick Jagger Now

 In October 2023, The Rolling Stones released "Hackney Diamonds"—their first album with original material in 18 years and the first without drummer Charlie Watts, who passed away in 2021.
-The album became a significant event in the music world, featuring an impressive lineup of guest stars: Lady Gaga, Paul McCartney, Stevie Wonder, Elton John.
-Critics and fans praised the album, noting that the band maintained their signature sound while sounding contemporary.
+The album sent shockwaves through the music world with its star-studded guest lineup: Lady Gaga, Paul McCartney, Stevie Wonder, Elton John.
+Critics and fans raved about how the band kept their classic edge while staying fresh and current.

 An elderly man with long hair is sitting on the couch and hugging a dog